You can Run for a Cause!

 For more information on the Kentucky Derby Festival Foundation: CLICK HERE

-To Fundraise for American Cancer Society: CLICK HERE
+To fundraise for The Alzheimer’s Association: CLICK HERE

 The American Printing House for the Blind (APH) is a non-profit company devoted solely to creating products and services for people who are blind or visually impaired, and is the official supplier of educational materials for students who are visually impaired.
 These materials include braille, large type, recorded, computer disk, and tactile graphic publications, as well as a wide assortment of educational and daily living products.
 For more information about APH, go to www.aph.org.